Clash of Champions (2019): 205 Live

 On October 2, 2019, the WWE Cruiserweight Championship became shared with the NXT brand and renamed to NXT Cruiserweight Championship.

-The 2019 Clash of Champions would be the last WWE PPV and livestreaming event to feature the 205 Live brand as both it and its title were merged under the NXT umbrella in October.
+The 2019 Clash of Champions would be the only in the event's chronology and subsequently final WWE PPV and livestreaming event to feature the 205 Live brand as both it and its title were merged under the NXT umbrella in October.